Legal Guide

 Why Choose the Porter Law Group for Your New York Wrongful Death Case?

-Our clients come to us looking for guidance and answers.
+Our clients come to us looking for guidance and answers, especially when facing concerns about the wrongful death statute of limitations and other complex legal issues.
 With seasoned trial lawyers, the Porter Law Group has the resources necessary to help you navigate the most complex cases, against goliath insurance companies that will stop at nothing to prevent you from receiving the compensation you deserve.

 You only get one chance to hire the best lawyer for you and your family.
 Hire the lawyers most recommended by former clients and local attorneys, and the firm that obtains superior results.